 Download backup files

-You cannot directly download backed-up files.
-You can restore the files to a specified temporary NAS path, which is free of charge, and then download the files from the NAS.
+Cloud Backup does not support direct downloads of backed-up files.
+You can restore files to a specified temporary NAS path (restoration is free) and then download the files from the NAS.

 To store historical data from an on-premises NAS backup for a longer period, extend the retention period of the backup point.

-You can only extend the retention period of a backup point.
-You cannot shorten it.
+You can only extend the retention period of a backup point, not shorten it.

-You cannot extend the retention period for backup points that are set to be retained permanently.
+You cannot extend the retention period for backup points that are retained permanently.

 On the NAS Instance tab, click the

-icon next to the target NAS file system.In the Backup History section, click the retention period of the historical backup point that you want to extend.
+icon next to the target NAS file system.In the Backup History section, click the retention period for the desired backup point.
 Set Specify Time or select Never Expire.

 Click Save.

-After the configuration is complete, view the new expiration time in the Expires At field.
+Once the configuration is saved, you can view the new expiration time in the Expires At field.

 Virus scan